actoron/jadex/docs/android/android.md

 ### 3.0.0-RC42

-- Ported the jadex-gradle-plugin to the new Transform API (android build tools 2.0.0 required)
+- Ported the jadex-gradle-plugin to the new Transform API (Android build tools 2.0.0 required)

 ### 3.0.0-RC16